afrigeri/IK0YUP/README.md

 I grow up in a small town, where a fishing rod out of the window and the complicity of super-strong japan-made samurai finals, was more than enough to enjoy the hobby.

-Since I moved to Rome I realized that the monster town are the cradle of every kind of interfering signals.
-The frustration trasformed into interest.
+Since I moved to Rome I realized that the monster-sized towns are the cradle of every kind of interfering signals.
+The initial frustration trasformed into a challeninging interest into RFI and how to survive to them.

-You can use the [editor on GitHub](https://github.com/afrigeri/IK0YUP/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+The current solution is to build an antenna system which is small enough for an apartment balcony and really selective.

+The obvious solution is to put toghether the ideas for [Yet Another Magnetic Loop](projects/YAML)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+#### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for